 • Build your war chest – cash is king not just in terms of facilitating future growth but also to deal with any short-term problems.

-• Outsource non-core activities as much you can – this is often cheaper than buying in the resource and the money you save can be invested in revenue generators.
+• Outsource non-core activities as much as you can – this is often cheaper than buying in the resource and the money you save can be invested in revenue generators.

 • Make sure the business isn’t centred all around you – you need a succession plan which means building a strong management team around you otherwise the value walks out of the door when you do.

-• Build an infrastructure that is fit for purpose – that means a decent CRM rather than a black book of contacts storied on a spreadsheet – and ensure that you are nurturing and ringfencing the relationships that really matter in terms of being able to not only demonstrate maintainable earnings but also a future pipeline.
+• Build an infrastructure that is fit for purpose – that means a decent CRM rather than a black book of contacts storied on a spreadsheet – and ensure that you are nurturing and ringfencing the relationships that really matter in terms of being able to demonstrate not only maintainable earnings but also a future pipeline.

-• Review your contracts; client relationships and supplier agreements regularly.
+• Review your contracts, client relationships, and supplier agreements regularly.

 • Have your numbers at your fingertips – always.
 Do you know your daily cash position?
 Are your borrowings at the most competitive interest level?
-What does your debtors book look like?
+What does your debtors’ book look like?